python/mypy/docs/source/kinds_of_types.rst

 syntax introduced in Python 3.5.
 For more information regarding coroutines and this new syntax, see `PEP 492 <https://www.python.org/dev/peps/pep-0492/>`_.

-Functions that use the ``async`` keyword are typed just like normal functions.
+Functions defined using ``async def`` are typed just like normal functions.
 The return type annotation should be the same as the type of the value you expect to get back when ``await``-ing the coroutine.